Access to health care using digital technology

 - Your HealthDirect login is NOT the same as your NHW login

 - Contact IT Service Desk or call ext 25245 to request a HealthDirect login

 Useful links and resources;

-- Troubleshooting page
+- Troubleshooting and support

 - WebRTC network readiness test